 15 of our executives receive a salary of over £60,000, including our Chief Executive whose salary is over £150,000.

 You can stop receiving communications from Centrepoint at any time.
-You can do this by contacting our Supporter Care team by phone 0800 23 23 20, email email@example.com or you can complete our form.
+You can do this by contacting our Supporter Care team by phone 0800 23 23 20, email firstname.lastname@example.org or you can update your contact preferences here.

 If you would like to tailor the communications you receive, please discuss your preferences with the team and we’ll do our best to accommodate you.

 We completely understand things change and at some point you may want to amend or cancel your gift.

 Please note it takes three working days to amend or cancel gifts.
-If your gift is due to be debited within three working days, we may not be to cancel it in time and you should contact your bank.
+If your gift is due to be debited within three working days, we may not be able to cancel it in time and you should contact your bank.

 If you have non-perishable food to donate, please send it to the Trussell Trust and let them know Centrepoint referred you.
 Once the Trust has received a certain amount of food donations on behalf of Centrepoint, they will provide grocery vouchers to our young people.
 Please note the Trussell Trust is unable to accept perishable food.